-Liver histopathology was also consistently observed across PFBA studies (Butenhoff et al., 2012; Foreman et al., 2009; van Otterdijk, 2007a, b), although differences in the type or severity of lesions differed somewhat across species and durations of exposure.
-Wild-type and hPPARα mice were both observed to develop hepatocellular hypertrophy following 28 days of oral exposure to PFBA, whereas only wild-type mice developed hepatic focal necrosis (Foreman et al., 2009).
-PPARα null mice developed neither of these lesions in response to exposure.
-Adult male rats also were observed to develop hepatocellular hypertrophy, but not coagulative necrosis, following 28 or 90 days of exposure (Butenhoff et al., 2012; van Otterdijk, 2007a, b).
-Again, differences in toxicokinetics might explain somewhat the differences in lesion incidence across species, with rats eliminating PFBA much more rapidly than mice.
-Interestingly, PPAR α null and hPPAR α mice were observed to develop centrilobular and periportal vacuolation, whereas wild-type mice did not.
+Liver histopathology was also consistently observed across PFBA studies (Butenhoff et al., 2012a; Foreman et al., 2009; van Otterdijk, 2007a, b), although differences in the type or severity of lesions differed somewhat across species and durations of exposure.
+Wild-type and hPPAR α mice were both observed to develop statistically significantly increased hepatocellular hypertrophy following 28 days of oral exposure to PFBA, whereas only wild-type mice developed statistically significantly increased hepatic focal necrosis (Foreman et al., 2009).
+PPAR α null mice were not observed to develop statistically significant increases in either of these lesions in response to exposure.
+Adult male rats also were observed to develop hepatocellular hypertrophy, but not coagulative necrosis, following 28 or 90 days of exposure (Butenhoff et al., 2012a; van Otterdijk, 2007a, b).
+Again, differences in pharmacokinetics might explain somewhat the differences in lesion incidence across species, with rats eliminating PFBA much more rapidly than mice.
+Interestingly, PPARα null and hPPARα mice were observed to develop centrilobular and periportal vacuolation, whereas wild-type mice did not.
 This possibly indicates the accumulation of lipids within the liver.
 Increased liver weights were concurrently observed at all doses with hepatocellular hypertrophy in wild-type and hPPAR α mice following short-term exposure (Foreman et al., 2009).
-In wild-type mice, however, liver weight increases occurred at lower doses than did focal necrosis in the same study (Foreman et al., 2009), although focal necrosis was not observed in hPPAR α mice in the presence of liver weight changes at any dose.
-In male rats, changes in liver weight occurred at lower doses than hepatocellular hypertrophy following 28-day exposures, whereas both effects were observed at the same dose following 90-day exposures (Butenhoff et al., 2012; yan Otterdijk, 2007a, b).
+In wild-type mice, however, liver weight increases occurred at lower doses than did focal necrosis in the same study Foreman et al. (2009) although focal necrosis was not observed in hPPAR α mice in the presence of liver weight changes at any dose.
+In male rats, changes in liver weight occurred at lower doses than hepatocellular hypertrophy following 28-day exposures, whereas both effects were observed at the same dose following 90-day exposures (Butenhoff et al., 2012a; van Otterdijk, 2007a.b).

 Changes in serum biomarkers of liver function or injury were not consistently observed across exposure durations or concurrently with hepatocellular lesions.
-In the 28-day study in rats, prothrombin time alterations were observed only at 150 mg/kg-day; no changes in ALT, AST, or ALP were observed.
+In the 28-day study in rats, prothrombin time alterations were observed only at 150 mg/kg-day; no statistically significant changes in ALT, AST, or ALP were observed.
 Although increased ALP and increased hepatocellular hypertrophy were both observed in male rats exposed to 30 mg/kg-day for 90 days in the subchronic study, no concurrent increase in ALT and AST was observed at this exposure level.
-Further, the observed decreased bilirubin is inconsistent with what would be expected as a marker of liver injury (i.e., an increase in bilirubin); therefore, this observation is of unclear toxicological significance.
-Lastly, cholesterol levels were decreased in a dose-dependent manner following the 28-day, but not the 90-day, exposure.
-As a whole, the various clinical chemistry endpoints, as measurements of liver toxicity, are inconsistent across endpoints and durations of exposure, and thus did not influence the evidence integration judgments.
+Further, the observed decreased bilirubin is inconsistent with what would be expected as a marker of liver injury (i.e., an increase in bilirubin); therefore, this observation is of unclear toxicological significance as a marker of liver injury.
+Lastly, cholesterol levels were decreased in a dosedependent manner following the 28-day, but not the 90-day, exposure.
+Although ALT was also not statistically significantly increased in wild-type, hPPRA α , or PPAR α mice following exposure to PFBA, ALT was increased almost 3-fold in PPAR α null mice in the high dose group (350 mg/kgday).
+As a whole, the various clinical chemistry endpoints, as measurements of liver toxicity, were incoherent across some endpoints and durations of exposure.
+Thus, these data (i.e., on serum biomarkers of liver function) were considered too uncertain and not influential to the overall evidence integration judgments (i.e., the coherent, consistent, and biologically plausible liver weight and histopathology endpoints were strong enough on their own to support the evidence integration judgements).